 |A scaled score of 100 represents the expected standard on the test.|

 Further comparative school performance tables and statistical data about the school are available on the Government school performance web site.

-In the Nursery and Reception classes the school follows the national Early Years Foundation Stage framework.
+The Nursery and Reception classes follow the national Early Years Foundation Stage framework.
 The EYFS sets the standards that all early years providers must meet to ensure that children learn and develop well, are kept healthy and safe, and have the knowledge and skills they need to start school.

-All state schools are required to teach Religious education.
+All schools are required to teach Religious Education.
 The school follows the Oxfordshire Agreed Syllabus for Religious Education and children learn about and from the six major world religions for an hour each week.